Infection experts warn of more U.S. superbug cases in coming months

+LONDON The British government does not yet know who was behind Friday's global cyber attack that disrupted the country's health system, interior minister Amber Rudd said on Saturday.

-NEW YORK After two confirmed U.S. cases of a superbug that thwarts a last-resort antibiotic, infectious disease experts say they expect more cases in coming months because the bacterial gene behind it is likely far more widespread than previously believed.
+NEW YORK, July 11 After two confirmed U.S. cases of a superbug that thwarts a last-resort antibiotic, infectious disease experts say they expect more cases in coming months because the bacterial gene behind it is likely far more widespread than previously believed.

 Army scientists in May reported finding E. coli bacteria that harbor a gene which renders the antibiotic colistin useless.
 The gene, called mcr-1, was found in a urine sample of a Pennsylvania woman being treated for a urinary tract infection.